Jonathan2251/lbd/source/llvmstructure.rst

       %a = add i32 2, i32 0
       st %a,  i32* %c, 2

-Above code must run in sequence.
+Above code have to run in sequence.
 On the other hand, the SSA form as the following can be reodered and run in parallel with the following different version [#dragonbooks-10.2.3]_.